 What is it?
 Huge factory complex and port dedicated to submarine building during World War One.

 Where?
 Tööstuse 48

-Getting in: Couldn’t be easier.
-There is one factory building with wide open window spaces.
-Easy to climb in.
-Some of the buildings have already been developed while others are tightly locked.
+Getting in: Some of the buildings have already been developed while others are tightly locked.
 Explore the whole complex and you will find some exciting urbex opportunities.
 The one remaining abandoned hangar has a secret entrance, if you know where to look.